Bing Russell: Career

 Russell much later played Vernon Presley to his son Kurt's Elvis Presley in the television movie, Elvis (1979).
 Kurt, as a child actor, had appeared with the real Elvis in the film It Happened at the World's Fair, and in a later interview recalled the singer-actor, professing to be a fan, asking to meet Bing, who had accompanied his son to the set.

 Russell owned the Portland Mavericks (1973–1977), the only independent team in the Short Season Northwest League.
 Russell kept a 30-man roster because he believed that some of the players deserved to have one last season.
 His motto was fun.
 He created a park that kept all corporate sponsorship outside the gates, hired the first female general manager, Lanny Moss in professional baseball, and named the first Asian American GM/Manager.
 His team set a record for the highest attendance in minor league history, but lost the 1977 pennant to the Bellingham Mariners.
 Subsequently, Major League Baseball regained interest in Portland.
 The Albuquerque, NM franchise relocated to Portland (for nine years) and resurrected the Class AAA Portland Beavers name.
 The Portland area was recovered but was forced to pay $206,000 to Russell after he took the matter to arbitration; it was the biggest payout in baseball history for a minor league territory.
 Ex-major-leaguers and never-weres who could not stop playing the game flocked to his June try-outs, which were always open to anyone who showed up.
 The team and archival footage of Russell were featured in the documentary The Battered Bastards of Baseball (2014).

 Personal life

-In 1945, while working at Teddy's Restaurant in Newport, New Hampshire, a coworker introduced Russell to his future wife, Louise "Lulu" Crone.
+In 1945, while working at Teddy's Restaurant in Newport, New Hampshire, a co-worker introduced Russell to his future wife, Louise "Lulu" Crone.
 Russell and Crone married in 1946 and had four children together, including actor Kurt Russell.